kromoser/recipe-box/notes.md

   Users & Recipes (recipes belong_to a user)
   Recipes & Ingredients (has_many to has_many; need a join table) Recipes & Categories (has_many to has_many; another join table)

+CODE SMELL OBSERVATIONS:

+- if !logged_in? checks
+- finder methods (maybe these could be metaprogrammed to use the same finder with each class?)